About Hardcore Gaming 101

 The general goal of this site is twofold: (1) Get people interested in games they may not have played otherwise, and (2) Educate people in retro games.
 As long as your proposed topic fits into one of those categories, that should be fine.
 There are several topics that we have bounties on (see below), if you're interested.
 However, feel free to pitch a topic.
 We do offer payment for your work, which, while not to the scale of a larger site, should help compensate you for your time and effort.

 Generally, the less exposure the topic has on the internet, the better.
 However, keep in mind one important thing: fan sites tend to be written just for fans, for people who are already familiar with the games in question and want to learn more about it.
 This site is aimed more for people who aren't familiar with the games in question, acting as an introduction to a given topic.
-Even the other fan sites I've done aren't really geared towards people that aren't already at least somewhat familiar with Castlevania or Contra.
 The idea of each article is to be thorough without being overwhelming.
 For instance, the King of Fighters article details the changes in each game in a broad sense, but doesn't go into extreme specifics regarding different character variations, because that's just a bit too much in detail for someone who's not too familiar with the games, and would end up being a bit too obtuse.

 Remember: you must be able to cover all games in a given series.
 Being obsessively thorough is a trademark of the site, and this should be consistent among all articles.
-You can pick themes, if you'd like - for example "Dune RTS" games if you just want to cover the ones by Westwood and skip the other ones, or "Sting RPGs" if you just want to focus on one genre by a developer.
+You can pick themes, if you'd like - for example "Dune RTS" games if you just want to cover the ones by Westwood and skip the other ones.
 If there's some super obscure entry that's beyond your ability to play, at least find some screenshots and give some facts about it.
 If a series is too expansive, you may want to think about covering something else.

-You also must cover all of the major console versions.
+You also must cover all of the console and computer versions.
 You should definitely compare specifics between arcade and console ports on all systems, and find out if there's any difference between regions.
 This is easy for 8/16-bit games, where you just need to download the ROMs, but grows more difficult for other platforms.
-You probably don't need to go into much detail between the differences of most Xbox/PS2/GC games, because they're probably the same, and if not, you can trust most professional sites for the differences.
+You probably don't need to go into much detail between the differences of most Xbox/PS2/GC games, because they're probably very similar, and if not, you can trust most professional sites for the differences.
 But definitely try to compare between PSOne and Saturn versions.
-Haven't you seen all of those fights on the Shmups forums where people swear to God that the Saturn version is totally way better than the "awful" PSOne port?
-Wouldn't you like to put these silly arguments to rest, provide a less fanboy biased view and supply some empirical evidence to answer these questions once and for all?
-This is one of the reasons this site exists.
-I know a lot of people don't feel like spending extra money on games they already own just to write a sentence or two saying "the game is exactly the same on the Saturn except for more slowdown and slightly better graphics."
-I like that kind of detail and that's what your article should ultimately strive for, but if that's beyond your reach, then Google it and read up on what other people have to say.
-(I will say that emulators for PSOne, Saturn and 3DO are quite good these days.)
-I don't like trusting hearsay (and articles should never say "well, I heard this and this", because it can be inaccurate) but you can still use it as a guideline.
+Emulators for these platforms have near 100% compatability, so you should be able to check for yourself.
 If you hear about some things changed between Japanese and English versions, try to confirm it yourself, don't parrot what people say unless you either do the research or there are a lot of people backing it up.
 Ask on the HG101 forums if you're unsure.

 Also, try to keep in mind topics that would be interesting to other readers.
 Just because you have an obsessive knowledge of video games based on Japanese quiz shows doesn't mean other people care about them.
 And if you're really passionate about super obscure topics like this, you need to be able to make them relevant and make the reader understand why they should care.